Saint Louis Billikens men's soccer

 The Saint Louis Billikens men's soccer team is an intercollegiate varsity sports team of Saint Louis University.
 The Saint Louis Billikens compete in the Atlantic 10 Conference in the National Collegiate Athletic Association Division I. Soccer is the main fall sport at SLU, which has not sponsored football since 1949.

+Despite the long soccer tradition in the city of St. Louis, the University did not field a varsity team until 1959, when the Billikens won the first NCAA soccer championship held.
+With Bob Guelker as coach, the team achieved a 11–1 record that season.
+They defeated the University of Bridgeport 5–2 in the championship game.

 Noted for their dominance in men's collegiate soccer during the late 1950s through the mid-1970s, the Billikens have won 10 NCAA Men's Soccer Championships, the most of any men's college soccer program in Division 1.
 Despite this, the Billikens have not appeared in an NCAA national championship final since 1974, and have appeared in the college cup twice since then: 1991 and 1997.
-Of their ten titles, nine were outright earned by the Billikens and their 1972 title was shared with San Francisco Dons.
+Of their ten titles, nine were outright earned by the Billikens and their 1967 title was shared with the Michigan State Spartans.

 During their dynasty run from the 1960s through 1970s, the team was coached by Bob Guelker during their first five championships, while Harry Keough coached the last five championship teams at SLU.
 Dan Donigan was the most recent head coach, serving from February 2001 until he resigned in January 2010 to accept a position at Rutgers.
 Presently, the Billikens are coached by Kevin Kalish.